Submodule codes as spherical codes in buildings: Introduction

 gives $\partial\mathcal{L}(V_r)$ the additional structure of a metric space.
 The last distance can be extended to the whole of $\mathcal{L}(V_r)$ modulo \emph{homothety}; cf.\ \cref{sec:module-distance}.
 Moreover, for $r=1$, one can see that $\dist$ does not coincide with the subspace metric or the injection metric on $\mathcal{L}(V_1)$; cf.\ \cite[Section~1]{KSK09}.
 A \emph{spherical code} in $V_r$ is then a subset $\Ccal$ of $\partial\mathcal{L}(V_r)$ of cardinality at least $2$ and its \emph{minimum distance} is

-Spherical codes in $V_r$ are natural generalizations of subspace codes, though the attribute ``spherical'' comes from interpreting $\partial\mathcal{L}(V_r)$ as a sphere of modules, cf.\ \cref{prop:ball-sphere-modules}, or a sphere in a Bruhat--Tits building, cf.\ \cref{th:isometry}.
-To the best of our knowledge, this is the very first instance in which spherical codes in affine buildings are studied, adding yet another item to the already long list of applications of buildings; cf.\ \cref{sec:spherical-in-BT}.
+Spherical codes in $V_r$ are natural generalizations of subspace codes, though the attribute ``spherical'' comes from interpreting $\partial\mathcal{L}(V_r)$ as a sphere of modules, cf.\ \cref{prop:ball-sphere-modules}.
+In this manuscript, we address and give answers to the following question:

-In the Euclidean context, spherical codes can be constructed from sphere packings \cite[Section~1.2.4]{CS93} and find numerous applications in the field of telecommunication.
-In view of the applications, it is desirable to produce sizable codes of large internal distance and small length.
-Optimal codes are thus codes with the ``best possible'' coexistence constraints on the last requirements.
-More precisely, it is greatly interesting to determine which spherical codes present the most favourable relationship between their \emph{length}, \emph{minimum distance}, and \emph{cardinality}.
-We address and give answers to the following question:

 The largest codes associated to a given minimum distance are called \emph{optimal}.
 If $\psi=1$, then there is a unique optimal code of minimum distance $1$, namely $\partial\mathcal{L}(V_r)$: we compute its cardinality in \cref{sec:counting}.
 In general, good candidates for optimal codes are the \emph{Sperner codes} that we define in \cref{sec:Sperner} using Grassmannians of $R$-modules.
 Such codes are defined starting from the parameters $(d, R,\alpha)$ where $\psi=2\alpha$ is taken to be even.
 In \cref{thm:sperner-codes}, we compute the cardinality and minimum distance of a Sperner code with parameters $(d,R,\alpha)$, yielding general bounds on the maximal size of codes of minimum distance $2\alpha$; cf.\ \cref{cor:general-bound}.
 In \cref{sec:extremal}, we use results from extremal combinatorics to prove that Sperner codes are optimal when $\alpha=r$ or $d=2$; cf.\ \cref{th:dist=2r} and \cref{th:d=2}.
-We move on to the construction, in \cref{sec:permutation}, of optimal codes in a subfamily of $\partial\mathcal{L}(V_r)$ that we investigate by means of tropical geometry.
+We move on to the construction, in \cref{sec:permutation}, of optimal codes in a subfamily of $\partial\mathcal{L}(V_r)$ indexed by tuples of positive integers.
 More concretely, let $\partial\mathcal{L}_{\bf e}(V_r)$ denote the collection of boundary $R$-submodules of $V_r$ that can be generated \emph{compatibly with} a basis ${\bf e}=(e_1,\ldots,e_d)$ of $V_r$ over $R$, i.e.\ modules of the form

 Generalizing \cite[Chapter~4]{EriZin/01}, a \emph{permutation code} is a spherical code in $V_r$ that is contained in $\partial\mathcal{L}_{\bf e}(V_r)$ and whose elements form one orbit under the natural action of the symmetric group $\Sym(d)$ on $\partial\mathcal{L}_{\bf e}(V_r)$.
 In \cref{th:permutation} we give bounds on minimum distance and cardinality of a permutation code in terms of its defining parameters.